Gooey Butter Cake from Scratch

 Frequently Asked Questions

 PRO-Tip: You can easily make your own version of cake flour with corn starch and all-purpose flour.
 Measure out 1 3/4 cups all-purpose flour and 1/4 cup cornstarch.
 Whisk together and use in this recipe.
-Cake flour has less gluten and helps make more tender baked goods.
+Cake flour has less gluten and the addition helps make more tender baked goods.
 The cornstarch dilutes the flour, therefore reducing the amount of gluten in the final recipe.

 After years of making cheesecakes, I’ve learned to set my cream cheese on the counter about 2 hours before I plan to start mixing.
 If I don’t, there will be little bits of cream cheese that don’t blend smoothly into the batter.
 Although it won’t ruin your dessert, this extra step makes a more homogeneous-looking batter.
 If you forget, take the cream cheese out of the box, but still in its foil wrapper, place it in a bowl of hot tap water, and let it warm up for about 15 minutes.